I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 Open up config.zll and you’ll see where Zillexit makes its resource decisions.

 Memory allocation sits at the top.
-By default, Zillexit reserves about 60% of available RAM for active processes.
-But if you’re running heavy workloads, bump that to 75% or even 80%.
+By default, zillexit reserves about 60% of available RAM for active processes, but if you’re running heavy workloads, crank it to 75% or even 80%.

 Thread priority matters more than people realize.
 Find the process.priority line and set critical tasks to high.
 Background processes?
 Keep them at low.
 Testing in Zillexit Software builds on the same ideas we are discussing here.